Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 ## Jogging and Presets

 You can move the machine by using the Jog Control, through the arrow buttons.
-Change the 'XY move' and 'Z move' to adjust the distance you travel per click.
+Change the 'XY value' and 'Z value' to adjust the distance you travel per click.
 You can also change 'Speed', which determines how fast the machine will move when jogging.
+That value is reflected in the 'at box'.

 ![](/_images/_gsender/_using/gs_us_jogging.jpg){.aligncenter .size-full}

-The 'Rapid', 'Normal', and 'Precise' buttons will allow you to toggle to different distance and speed values quickly.
-You can change these values by going to the settings and editing the 'Jogging Presets' in the 'General' section.
+The 'Rapid', 'Normal', and 'Precise' buttons are preset values that will allow you to toggle to different distance and speed values quickly.
+You can change these values by going to WHERE AM I GOING?

 ![](/_images/_gsender/_using/gs_us_jog-presets.jpg){.aligncenter .size-full}